Tuesday, 25 March 2025

 Looking above us at the closed upper floor, we pondered if the balconies and unusual pillars rearranged themselves overnight in a Hogwarts style...I fear we were knocking back the ale too fast and talking nonsense already - and we still had a beer festival to get to.

-The clock had ticked past post-pandemic hotel check-in time (it's never going back to 2pm is it?), so we drank up, and got ourselves settled in our lodgings.
+The clock had ticked past post-pandemic hotel check-in time (it's never going back to 2pm is it?).
+So we drank up, and got ourselves settled in our lodgings.
 A thirty minute 'freshening up' break - cup of tea, spot of a daytime TV quiz show, a glance at the local map to see how far it was to the pubs I wanted to visit - then we were back on the move.

 A walk up Millgate took us to Winstanley Gardens and the Face of Wigan...